 AAP Accreditation: This continuing medical education activity has been reviewed by the American Academy of Pediatrics and is acceptable for a maximum of 48 AAP credits per year.
 These credits can be applied toward the AAP CME/CPD Award available to Fellows and Candidate Fellows of the American Academy of Pediatrics.

 AOA Accreditation: Pediatric Emergency Medicine Practice is eligible for up to 48 American Osteopathic Association Category 2A or 2B credit hours per year.

-Other Specialty CME: Included as part of the 4 hours, this CME activity is eligible for 4 hours of Trauma CME credits, 1 Pain Management CME credits, 1 Pharmacology CME credit, and 0.25 Infectious Disease CME credit, subject to your state and institutional requirements.
+Other Specialty CME: Included as part of the 4 credits, this CME activity is eligible for 4 Trauma CME, 1 Pain Management CME, 0.25 Infectious Disease CME, and 0.5 Pharmacology CME credits, subject to your state and institutional requirements.

 Needs Assessment: The need for this educational activity was determined by a survey of medical staff, including the editorial board of this publication; review of morbidity and mortality data from the CDC, AHA, NCHS, and ACEP; and evaluation of prior activities for emergency physicians.

 Target Audience: This enduring material is designed for emergency medicine physicians, physician assistants, nurse practitioners, and residents.

 Goals: Upon completion of this activity, you should be able to: (1) demonstrate medical decision-making based on the strongest clinical evidence; (2) cost-effectively diagnose and treat the most critical ED presentations; and (3) describe the most common medicolegal pitfalls for each topic covered.